-The Regulations require the disclosure financial statements to include financial statements for the company's identified airport activities, which are only part of the annual financial statements that we have previously audited.
+The Regulations require the disclosure financial statements to include financial statements for the Company's identified airport activities, which are only part of the annual financial statements that we have previously audited.

-The financial statements for the company's identified airport activities included in the disclosure financial statements have been extracted from the underlying accounting records of the company, and our work on them was limited to:
+The financial statements for the Company's identified airport activities included in the disclosure financial statements have been extracted from the underlying accounting records of the Company, and our work on them was limited to:

-- Obtaining an understanding of how the company has met the requirements of the Regulations to determine its identified airport activities. - Obtaining an understanding of how the company has determined its allocation methodology which has been used to allocate shared expenditure, assets, debt and equity balances. - Evaluating how the allocation methodology has been applied by testing the allocation of shared expenditure, assets, debt and equity balances.
+- Obtaining an understanding of how the Company has met the requirements of the Regulations to determine its identified airport activities. - Obtaining an understanding of how the Company has determined its allocation methodology which has been used to allocate shared expenditure, assets, debt and equity balances. - Evaluating how the allocation methodology has been applied by testing the allocation of shared expenditure, assets, debt and equity balances. - Agreeing the amounts and disclosures in the disclosure financial statements to the Company's underlying records, and to the Company's audited annual financial statements, where appropriate.